 Old CB radios often have quality parts in them, and are usually very inexpensive.
 I picked up an old GMC branded CB for $1, and it’s yielded some nice switch/potentiometer combos and knobs, as well as a chassis that may be usable for other projects.
 Try to get the microphones with them if you can, those are useful as well.

 We’re talking about the kind that used to sit in your parents entertainment cabinet connected to 6 foot tall speakers, playing the latest Kenny Rogers/Dolly Parton duet or playing ET on VHS.
 Clock Radios are fair game too, as they’ll have handy variable capacitors (varicons) worthwhile for QRP.
+We recently tore one of these down, Check it out Here.

 I wouldn’t raid electrolytic capacitors from any of these items, but the rest is fair game and will come in handy when you need a part and don’t want to order it up from Digikey or Mouser and spend $8 shipping for a $1 part.